hpccsystems-solutions-lab/Solutions-lab-website-content/Tutorial/ECLSyntax/output.md

 # OUTPUT

 OUTPUT is an action that allows user to view results.
-OUTPUT can be used to save recordset result in a file.
+OUTPUT can be used to save dataset result in a file.
 There are a few ways to generate output.

-Following example shows how you can simply view the result.
-Please pay attention that your results are named liked  `Result 1`, and  `Result 2`.
+Following examples show how you can simply view results.
+'NAMED' allows you to label your outputs, and it's very useful when you have many outputs.

 #### Example